MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-set-up-payment-application-rules.md

 ms.search.keywords: 'payment process, direct payment posting, reconcile payment, expenses, cash receipts' ms.search.form: '1290, 1294, 1287'
 ms.date: 06/25/2021
-ms.author: edupont
+ms.author: bholtorf
 ---
-# <a name="set-up-rules-for-automatic-application-of-payments"></a>Set Up Rules for Automatic Application of Payments
+# Set Up Rules for Automatic Application of Payments

 On the **Payment Application Rules** page, you set up rules to govern how payment text (on a bank transaction) is automatically matched with text on related open (unpaid) invoices, credit memos, or other entries when you use the **Apply Automatically** function on the **Payment Reconciliation Journal** page.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).